ABOUT

 At Curtis Brown, she worked closely with authors at every stage of their careers.
 From established leading authors like John le Carré, David Mitchell, Tracy Chevalier, David Nicholls, and Lisa Jewell to authors with platforms such as Rt Hon Gordon Brown and Nigella Lawson.

-She was a literary agent at Madeleine Milburn Agency where she built her own list of debut authors through submissions, working closely with them editorially.
+She built her own list of debut authors through submissions, working closely with them editorially.
 She has sold six and seven figure deals in the US and UK.

 With her background in law, she has always focused on contract negotiation and protecting client interests.